djbrooks/FroggerBlogger/README.md

 Update herokupapp "Production" server (https://frogger-blogger.herokuapp.com/) Commit all chgs to master on github. - Run cmd:
     "git push production master"
-Will deploy from github to Herokuapp.com.
+Should automagically deploy from github to Herokuapp.com.